DrSharky/VTMsite/README.md

 # Installation & Setup

-If you'd like to clone/fork/etc this project and contribute or make your own, feel free to do so.
+If you'd like to create your own version of this project, feel free to do so.
 Use the VTMSite Setup guide provided as a PDF in the project.
-The link is here if you're interested: https://github.com/DrSharky/VTMsite/blob/master/VTMSite%20Setup.pdf
+The link is here if you're interested: https://github.com/DrSharky/VTMsite/blob/master/VTMSite%20Setup.pdf This is not a guide for contributing, as it specifically gives you steps to not create a fork.
+The steps on how to copy & make your own was requested a few times, so here it is.
+I'll make a different (and probably simpler) set of guidelines for contributing soon.

 ### Copyright Stuff